RareSkills/blog/abi-encoding/abi-encoding.md

 }
 ```

 is `transfer(address,uint256)`.
 Note that you must use the full argument data types, such as `uint256` instead of `uint`.
 Also, the variable names like the `_to` and `amount` are not part of the function signature.
-It is also important that there are no spaces in the string such as `transfer(addres, uint256)`.
+It is also important that there are no spaces in the string such as `transfer(address, uint256)`.

-Per the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.26/abi-spec.html#mapping-solidity-to-abi-types), are some "corner cases" to be aware of when computing the function signature:
+Per the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.26/abi-spec.html#mapping-solidity-to-abi-types), there are some "corner cases" to be aware of when computing the function signature:

 - Structs are treated like tuples
 - Payable addresses, interfaces, and contract types are treated as addresses